New Student Experience for Cal State East Bay

 CSU East Bay had selected Salesforce prior to our engagement, and working with vendor partners, we were able to implement recruitment funnels and comm plans that moved prospects effectively through the awareness, consideration, and decision phases.
 CSU East Bay was able to realize their investment in this technology by positioning it to support recruiting as a methodology.

 The new design removed barriers to registration and improved student satisfaction with key transaction points.
 While the move to PeopleSoft had been problematic (and costly in terms of lost registrations), we understood that the student experience could be improved by building off of the migration to this enterprise system.
-We worked with external vendors to build a shopping cart experience on top of PeopleSoft.
+We designed and implemented a shopping cart experience on top of PeopleSoft.
 This required no changes to the backend process, yet delivered an intuitive, easy to use experience that completely reversed the decline in registrations..

 Story+Structure developed a stronger brand, market position, and targeted messaging that differentiates CSU East Bay from competitors.
 Content now speaks to student needs — benefits, proof points, and outcomes — and offers a clear reason why they should choose CSU East Bay.
 This acknowledges the position CSU East Bay occupies in the regional marketplace and more closely aligns their external brand with their purpose and mission.